abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/hostpath.md

 drwxr-x--- 15 2042 12042 4096 Apr  8 11:21 fry
 ```

-By the way, the id of that folder's owner should be your user's id.
+The numeric UID of the directory owner should match your user's UID.

-Now you can create a file in the user's homedir
+Now create a file in the user's home directory:

 ![create file on user homedir](./img/nfs_create_file_user_homedir.png)

-You can check if the file is present on your host.
+Verify that the file is present on the host node:

 ```
 ls -la /mnt/abcdesktop_volumes/fry